pli233/OMR/README.md

 - Capable of producing musically valid MIDI files for most staffline pairs

-To generate a new MIDI file from detection results, run:
+To generate a new MIDI file from detection results:

 **Run `yolo_to_midi.ipynb`**